00Kokonattsu/00Kokonattsu/README.md

 - 👋 Hi, I’m @00Kokonattsu
 - 👀 I’m interested in Kamenrider and programming
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with my classmate
 - 📫 How to reach me ...

 <!---